“Various pubs, taverns and watering holes have featured prominently in the pages of military history.”

 According to the folk tale, one evening in the early stages of the campaign, the Napoleon and some generals donned peasant garb and snuck into a village tavern packed with the Tsar’s soldiers in hopes measuring the enemy’s morale.
 After eavesdropping for several minutes, the infiltrators were elated to hear scores of disaffected soldiers openly talking of desertion and surrender.
 As Bonaparte and his entourage stood to leave, one Russian who had lived in France for a time recognized the enemy ruler.
 The flabbergasted infantryman desperately shouted as much to his comrades.
 Not surprisingly, his well-lubricated squad mates found the idea uproariously funny and kept drinking.
 As the soldier continued to draw attention to the strangers, a quick-witted French officer stepped forward and struck his disguised emperor in the face after complaining loudly that the little man had carelessly spilled a drink on him.
 Napoleon collapsed under the blow and the officer continued the beating.
 The Russian soldiers howled with laughter at the spectacle never believing for a moment that a cowering peasant could be the infamous Bonaparte.
 As the soldiers returned to their drinks, the French quietly slipped away.
 Later, when the quick-thinking officer begged his emperor for forgiveness for striking the royal person, Napoleon warmly congratulated him for saving all of their skins.
 While the story is almost certainly a myth, various other pubs, taverns and watering holes have featured prominently in the pages of military history.
 Let’s pour over a few of them, shall we?

-Often considered the cradle of the American Revolution, Boston’s Green Dragon Tavern was first established in 1701.
-A longtime a hotbed of New England Freemasonry, by the 1770s, patriots, revolutionaries and rabble rousers like Samuel Adams and Paul Revere were meeting there regularly to plan the rebellion along with the pro-independence Sons of Liberty and members of the secret Committee of Correspondence.
+Often considered the cradle of the American Revolution, Boston’s Green Dragon Tavern was a longtime a hotbed of New England Freemasonry.
+By the 1770s, patriots, revolutionaries and rabble rousers like Samuel Adams and Paul Revere were meeting there regularly to plan the rebellion along with the pro-independence Sons of Liberty and members of the secret Committee of Correspondence.
 The 1773 Boston Tea Party was planned over drinks at the Green Dragon and it was from there that Revere made his famous late night ride on the eve of the battles of Lexington and Concorde, the 1775 clashes that touched off the War of Independence.

 Revolutionaries of another sort frequented Belfast’s Kelly’s Cellars, the oldest pub in the city.
 Established in 1720, the tavern reportedly was the long-time meeting place for the ringleaders of the United Irishmen who met there to map out the 1798 Rebellion over whiskey and stout.
 Following the disastrous Battle of Antrim, redcoats stormed Kelly’s Cellars looking for the rebel leader Henry Joy McCracken.
 The 31-year-old republican reportedly evaded capture by hiding behind the bar.
 McCracken was eventually arrested and hanged by British authorities.